prinal07/GroupDjangoProject/README.md

-# EcoExeter
+# EcoMystery

-Welcome to EcoExeter - the app where you can unleash your sustainable desires.
+Welcome to EcoMystery - the app where you can unleash your sustainable desires.

 ## Description

-EcoExeter is a Django Web-app designed to encourage students to participate in sustainable activities rleated to the university, in a func and engaging manner.
+EcoMystery is a Django Web-app designed to encourage students to participate in sustainable activities rleated to the university, in a func and engaging manner.
 Users can create customizable accounts, perform daily challenges, discover green trails across campus, and compete against other players and accomodations.

 ## Installation